 Maria turned to her.
 “What is wrong, my dear Ley?
 Do you not like little ones?”

 Ley shook her head again.
 “No, it’s not that…” The corner of her eyes crinkled, causing Maria to wonder if she was smiling.
 “I used to work with someone who was annoyingly popular with kids… Never even had to think too much.
 But if this is the way I think it’s going, then…”

 Morandi rubbed his mouth and glanced at Ley.
 “You don’t think that the Campanas ship…”

 Maria glanced between them.
 “If you speak so cryptically like that, I won’t be able to understand you, my dears.”

 “Sorry about that, Captain.
 Anyway, I think I’m going to go for a walk.”
 Ley rose to her feet, yawning and rolling her neck before exiting the room.

 “Captain, I mean this with the most tender of intentions but,” Morandi drew afterwards, running his hand down his face.
 “You really must stop discovering people in boxes.”

 The next morning the mysterious girl was nowhere to be found.
 As Maria scoured the dining room where her crew were draped drunkenly over one other, she could not find even a hint that the girl had ever been with them.
 During her search, the bounty hunter drew her attention with a chuckle.

-“She slipped out last night,” the bounty hunter informed her, continuing to chuckle.
+“She slipped out last night,” the bounty hunter informed her.
 “You’ve lost what you’ve found.”

 “Thank you for telling me, my dear,” was all Maria said.